Toggle: English / Spanish

 - Disorders of the muscles, such as muscular dystrophy

-- Inborn errors of metabolism (rare genetic disorders in which the body cannot properly turn food into energy)
+- Rare genetic disorders, in which the body cannot properly turn food into energy

 Take extra care when lifting and carrying a person with hypotonia to avoid causing an injury.